woolie/OrigamiEngine/README.md

 -------

 - Lightweight: 300kb compiled, 1.2mb with libFLAC
-- Small memory foorprint: no more than 2.5mb for the flac files
+- Small memory footprint: no more than 2.5mb for the flac files
-- Low resource consumption: about 14% CPU usage for FLAC on ipod 4g
+- Low resource consumption: about 14% CPU usage for FLAC on iPod Touch 4G
 - All operations in background with GCD
-- Event-based (using dispatch sources and CoreAudio async api)
+- Event-based (using dispatch sources and CoreAudio async API)
 - Provides full audio metadata (vorbis, id3 tags) with embeeded cover images
 - HTTP data caching
 - Tested (currently about 85% code coverage)